 How much I adore writing

-I knew this before, or so I thought, but now it’s a whole other story.
-I write like a mad woman sometimes because I am so, so passionate about it.
-I was never arty at school, but I knew I was creative in one way or another, so when I realised I could channel it into writing this blog, I felt like I’d struck gold.
+The more I blog, the more passionate I become about writing.
+I was never arty at school, but I knew I was creative in one way or another, so when I realised I could channel it into writing this blog I felt like I’d struck gold.

 How many doors blogging opens

-Put simply, I wouldn’t necessarily have my job without this blog, as I had minimal experience in writing.
-Now, I have a year’s of experience with content, more specifically blogging, social media, product descriptions and press releases.
-These are skills that I can carry with me for the rest of my life, all thanks to this little space on the internet.
+Put simply, I wouldn’t necessarily have my job without this blog.
+The things that I’ve learned through blogging and things I’ve taught myself are skills that I can carry with me for the rest of my life, all thanks to this little space on the internet.

 Don’t be a blogging sheep

-In the past I’ve bored myself with posts, but I felt I had to post them because I thought I had nothing else to talk about apart that lipstick that I half-liked and that outfit that actually, I felt like a slug in.
-What I’ve learned in 2016 is that blogging about something that makes you tick, something you know will be of interest to other people, is worth a thousand words more than something written with a half-assed attitude.
+In the past I’ve bored myself with posts, but I felt I had to post them because I thought I had nothing else to talk about.
+What I’ve learned in 2016 is that blogging about something that makes you tick, something you know will be of interest to other people, is worth a thousand times more than something written with a half-assed attitude.